 The Internal Audit Office is in charge of internal auditing and its manager is responsible for drafting the basic internal audit plan prior to the start of the fiscal year, obtaining approval by the President and Representative Director, and formulating an implementation agenda based on the basic internal audit plan.
 In terms of auditing by corporate auditors, corporate auditors attend regular and extraordinary meetings of the board of directors to observe the performance of duties by company officers such as directors and Internal Audit Office managers as part of a system to audit performance of directors and the status of internal controls.
 Auditing efficiency is further enhanced through mutual cooperation and information-sharing with the accounting auditor and the Internal Audit Office.
+To ensure transparency in management decision-making and oversight of business execution, the company has established an Audit and Supervisory Committee composed of four outside directors.

-Form of organization and capital structure Form of organization Company with Audit & Supervisory Board Controlling shareholder None Directors and Audit & Supervisory Board members Number of directors under Articles of Incorporation 19 Number of directors 17 Directors' term of office under Articles of Incorporation 1 year Chairperson of the Board of Directors President Number of outside directors 7 Number of independent outside directors 7 Number of members of Audit & Supervisory Board per Articles of Incorporation 4 Number of members of Audit & Supervisory Board 4 Number of outside members of Audit & Supervisory Board 2 Number of independent outside members of Audit & Supervisory Board Other Participation in electronic voting platform In place Providing convocation notice in English In place Implementation of measures regarding director incentives Performance-linked remuneration, Other Disclosure of directors' compensation None Policy to determine amount and calculation method of remuneration In place Corporate takeover defenses None
+Form of organization and capital structure Form of organization Company with Audit & Supervisory Committee Controlling shareholder None Directors and Audit & Supervisory Board members Number of directors under Articles of Incorporation 19 Number of directors 17 Directors' term of office under Articles of Incorporation 1 year Chairperson of the Board of Directors President Number of outside directors 7 Number of independent outside directors 7 Number of members on the Audit and Supervisory Committee 4 Number of Outside Members on the Audit and Supervisory Committee 4 Other Participation in electronic voting platform In place Providing convocation notice in English In place Implementation of measures regarding director incentives Performance-linked remuneration, other Disclosure of directors' compensation None Policy to determine amount and calculation method of remuneration In place Corporate takeover defenses None

-Source: Shared Research based on company materials
+Source: Shared Research based on company data (as of June 21, 2024)